ooples/pine_script_docs/source/concepts/Chart_information.rst

   The long description of the symbol.
 - `syminfo.mintick <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}mintick>`__:
   The symbol's tick value, or the minimum increment price can move in.
   Not to be confused with *pips* or *points*.
-On "ES1!" ("S&P 500 E-Mini") the tick size is 0.25 because that is the increment the price moves in.
+On "ES1!" ("S&P 500 E-Mini") the tick size is 0.25 because that is the minimal increment the price moves in.
 - `syminfo.pointvalue <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}pointvalue>`__:
   The point value is the multiple of the underlying asset determining a contract's value.
   On "ES1!" ("S&P 500 E-Mini") the point value is 50, so a contract is worth 50 times the price of the instrument.